mjcaldev/HTML-Canvas/README.md

-# Project Title
+# HTML Canvas

 ## Description
-A brief overview of the project, its purpose, and key features.
+Enjoy this fun little example of working with HSL, line thickness, and pathing in HTML canvas.

 ## Features
 - Feature 1